In this tutorial, I show you how to install a DIY folding wall desk along with other woodworking techniques and tips.

-Tools & Material I Used
+Tools and Material I Used

 - Pro Marine Table Top Epoxy Resin